-B. Basis of Presentation
+A. Basis of Presentation

-The Measure BB Program has been accounted for in a special revenue fund, which is a governmental fund type and is included in the City's basic financial statements as a nonmajor governmental fund.
-Special revenue funds are used to account for proceeds of specific revenues that are legally restricted to be expended for specified purposes.
+The Measure F Program has been accounted for in a special revenue fund, which is a governmental fund type and is classified in the City's basic financial statements as a nonmajor governmental fund.
+Special revenue funds are used to account for proceeds of specific revenues (e.g., VRF revenue and investment income) that are legally restricted to be expended for specified purposes.